fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-05-csharp.md

 Your second task is to create a C# console application that integrates with your configured agent:

 **Project Starter Available:**
-A starter project is provided at `Student\Resources\Challenge-05\csharp` to help you get started.
+A starter project is provided [here](../Student/Resources/Challenge-05/csharp/) to help you get started.
 However, you'll need to complete the code implementation to establish the conversation flow with your Agent created in previous task

 1. **Console Application Development**
    - Use the provided starter project or build a C# console application from scratch using the Azure AI Projects SDK